 COOP, response, and recovery activities may appear as individual practices, instituted independently and sequentially.
 In reality, as demonstrated below, they overlap and are dependent on one another.
 Response and recovery activities cannot be implemented effectively if the functions of government are not available due to the disaster's impact.
 Some response and recovery activities will begin prior to restoration of all mission essential functions identified in the COOP.

+As of August 2022, the most recent Hazard Mitigation Plan is in the final review phase with the Colorado Department of Homeland Security and Emergency Management before it is sent to be approved by the Federal Emergency Management Agency.
 The purpose of the plan is to provide Broomfield officials and their partners with a tool to guide policies and actions that can be implemented to reduce risk and future losses from natural and select human-caused hazards.
 Formal approval of this plan by the Federal Emergency Management Agency (FEMA) also assures that Broomfield will remain eligible for federal grant funding under FEMA’s Hazard Mitigation Grant Program (HMGP) and Pre-Disaster Mitigation (PDM) program.
 Participation in the multi-hazard mitigation planning process also allows jurisdictions to earn planning credits for the National Flood Insurance Program’s Community Rating System (CRS).